Video for Windows

-Video for Windows was a suite of video playing and editing software introduced by Microsoft in 1992.
+Video for Windows was a suite of video-playing and editing software introduced by Microsoft in 1992.
 A runtime version for viewing videos only was made available as a free add-on to Windows 3.1, which then became an integral component of Windows 95.
 Video for Windows was mostly replaced by the July 1996 release of ActiveMovie, later known as DirectShow.
-Apple filed a lawsuit in 1994 alleging theft of several thousand lines of QuickTime source code to improve the software.
-The case was settled in 1997, when Apple agreed to make Internet Explorer the default browser over Netscape, and in exchange, Microsoft agreed to continue developing Microsoft Office and other software for Mac OS for the next 5 years, and purchase $150 million of non-voting Apple stock.

 Overview

 Video for Windows was first introduced in November 1992.
 It was developed as a reaction to Apple Computer's QuickTime technology, which added digital video to the Macintosh platform.
 Costing around $200, the product included editing and encoding programs for use with video input boards.
 A runtime version for viewing videos only was also made available as a free add-on to Windows 3.1 and Windows 3.11; it then became an integral component of Windows 95 and later.

 Like QuickTime, Video for Windows had three key aspects: Audio Video Interleave (AVI), a container file format designed to store digital video; an application programming interface (API) that allowed software developers to play or manipulate digital video in their own applications; a suite of software for playing and editing digital video.
 VfW software suite consisted of: